Kapendev/parin/README.md

 The following libraries are also compatible with Parin:

 - [microui-d](examples/integrations/microui.d): A tiny immediate-mode UI library.
+Included by default in `parin.addons`.
 - [Fluid](examples/integrations/fluid.d): A declarative cross-platform user interface library.

 ### Does Parin have a scripting language?